awj/awj.github.io/_dnd/a-mystery-in-ardea-dm.md

 A small dock built into a small cove.
 There's room for at most two small ships at a time.
 There's a road through the woods leading towards town.

 ## Inn (The Ram's Crest)
-A cozy little rustic inn and pub.
+A cozy little rustic inn and pub, more focused on the "pub" than the "inn".
 Sanzir has strung orange and clove all over.
 These smells pervade the place, mixing with the buttery scent of her famous meat pies.

 ## Lysandre's Books
-A sizable shop, the shelves absolutely teeming with books.
+A sizable shop converted from an old warehouse.
+The shelves are absolutely teeming with books.
 The place is clearly more ambitious than the town warrants.
 Over in a corner an incense burner fills the space with the smell of bergamot and leather.

 ## Barassus's House
 Barassus lives in a tiny cottage, overflowing with knick-knacks and curios.
 Every space, including all but one chair, is covered.
 It smells faintly of orange and sandalwood, mixed in with the dust of far too many collectables.